 When you are flying internationally and connecting via major Canadian airports, you do not clear Canadian immigration unless you exit the international terminal.
 If you are not a Canadian citizen or resident, and you want to exit the terminal, you may show whichever passport you wish to Canadian passport control (provided you have a Canadian visa or a visa waiver applies).

-United States Customs and Border Protection (CBP), an agency of the U.S. Department of Homeland Security, has set up U.S. passport control entry points at certain airports in Canada, Ireland, Bermuda, and several Caribbean island nations for immigration preclearance.
+United States Customs and Border Protection (CBP), an agency of the U.S. Department of Homeland Security, has set up U.S. passport control entry points at certain airports in Canada, Ireland, Bermuda, several Caribbean island nations, and Abu Dhabi for immigration preclearance.
 Although these passport control checkpoints are physically outside the United States, they are part of the U.S. government's operations through agreement with foreign governments.
 Therefore, if you are a U.S. citizen, you must treat them just like any other U.S. passport control checkpoint, and you must show your U.S. passport.

 These U.S. CBP outposts are the best examples of extra-territorial checkpoints, but there are a few other examples elsewhere in the world.
 Make sure you know whether a government is asking for your passport and which government so that you present the correct passport.
 You may be tired, jetlagged, and physically in Montreal or Toronto or Shannon, but you may also be passing through U.S. passport control.33.
 Which immigration queue should I use?

 Italian citizens presenting their Italian passports may use the typically shorter European Union/European Economic Area immigration queues in Europe.

 If you are entering or exiting one of your countries of citizenship, you must present that country's passport (or, if applicable, a carta d'identità